awsdocs/amazon-comprehend-developer-guide/doc_source/guidelines-and-limits.md

 ## Entity recognition<a name="limits-custom-entity-recognition"></a>

-Entity recognizer training jobs started with the [CreateEntityRecognizer](API_CreateEntityRecognizer.md) operation, asynchronous entity recognition jobs started with the [StartEntitiesDetectionJob](API_StartEntitiesDetectionJob.md) operation, and synchronous entity recognition requests started with the [DetectEntities](API_DetectEntities.md) operation have the following limits:
+Entity recognizer training jobs started with the [CreateEntityRecognizer](API_CreateEntityRecognizer.md) operation, asynchronous entity recognition jobs started with the [StartEntitiesDetectionJob](API_StartEntitiesDetectionJob.md) operation, and synchronous entity recognition requests started with the [DetectEntities](API_DetectEntities.md) operation have the following quotas\.

 **Plain text entity recognition \- training \(CreateEntityRecognizer\)**